jheinnic/consequent/README.md

 Creates an actor store instance for a specific type of actor.

 #### fetch( actorId )
 Return the latest snapshot for the `actorId`.
 Must provide replicas/siblings if they exist.
+By default, all events that belong to actorId since the last snapshot will be included in determining the actor's state.

 #### findAncestor( actorId, siblings, ancestry )
 Search for a common ancestor for the actorId given the siblings list and ancestry.
 Likely implemented as a recursive call.
 Must be capable of identifying cycles in snapshot ancestry.
 Should resolve to nothing or the shared ancestor snapshot.